alexandreatlima/alexandreatlima/README.md

 💻 I'm a software engineer passionate about web development\
 🎙 I'm talking about `[React, Javascript, Node]`\
 📚 Right now I'm studying about a lot of things 😂 but I'm really excited about Design Patterns and Cloud\
-👨‍🏫 Work as a educator at Ironhack and Blue EdTech
+👨‍🏫 Work as a educator at Ironhack São Paulo

 ### Main Stack: